jzhou016/odin-recipes/README.md

 # odin-recipes
-Recipes Project
+Recipes Project <br>
-Put HTML knowledge to practice to create a website with links to recipes Follow Git workflow
+Put HTML knowledge to practice to create a website with links and images to recipes <br>
+Follow Git workflow